cindychen0204/MultiLanguages/README.md

 Do not press `Reimport` because it will destroy the whole data structure.

-Wish you have a happy development.
+Wish you have a happy development journey.

 *Reference from [Unity-QuickSheet](https://github.com/kimsama/Unity-QuickSheet)